pestphp/docs/installation.md

 Installing Pest PHP Testing Framework is a simple process that can be completed in just a few steps.
 Before you begin, make sure you have PHP `8.1+` or higher installed on your system.

-**The first step** is to require Pest as a dev dependency in your project by running the following command in your command line:
+**The first step** is to require Pest as a "dev" dependency in your project by running the following command in your command line:

 ```bash
 composer require pestphp/pest --dev --with-all-dependencies